With over 20 years of experience in the data and data operations arena, I’ve seen, created, and decommissioned my fair share of dashboards.

 More reading: Mode + ThoughtSpot were recognized as Leaders in Snowflake’s 2023 Modern Marketing Data Stack awards

-Your sales leaders need a sales dashboard to get up-to-date, SKU-level insights so they can get the high-level overview or drill down to the most granular level.
+Your sales leaders need up-to-date, SKU-level insights so they can get the high-level overview or drill down to the most granular level.

 More reading: See how Fabuwood decommission 50 manual reports with interactive Liveboards